Anyonic exchange in the time domain is tied to Luttinger type scaling: Introduction

-\emph{Introduction} Anyons, quasiparticles exhibiting exchange phases intermediate between bosons and fermions, are expected to emerge in the fractional quantum Hall effect (FQHE)~\cite{laughlin_fractional_charge_PRL_83,fractional_statistics_anyons_leinaas_myrheim_1977}.
-Their braiding statistics manifest through quantum correlations and transport signatures, whose probing remains a central challenge.
-Two main lines of investigation have focused on braiding either in the spatial or temporal domain, both believed to yield the same universal topologically protected phase~$\theta$.
+Anyons, quasiparticles exhibiting exchange phases intermediate between bosons and fermions, are expected to emerge in the fractional quantum Hall effect (FQHE)~\cite{laughlin_fractional_charge_PRL_83,fractional_statistics_anyons_leinaas_myrheim_1977}.
+Their fractional statistics manifest through quantum correlations and transport signatures whose probing remains a central challenge.
+Two main lines of investigation have focused on braiding either in the spatial or temporal domain often assumed to probe the same statistical phase \cite{fractional_statistics_theory_Sim_Nat_comm_2016,fractional_statistics_theory_2016,oreg_PRL_FQHE_statistics_2023,fractional_statistics_rosenow_halperin_proceedings_2025}, though it has been shown that the spatial braiding phase ${\theta}$ is generally more protected than the temporal one \cite{ines_statistics_2025}.